unknown-eng101/GUICE-WORLD/README.md

 We created this based off a stuffed animal that looks fat in appearance, and we named it Guice.

+We did not name it after Guice, used in java coding.

 The word "Guice" had a set of evolutions, starting from "Little guys," to "Little Guices," to "Guices."

 Feel free to fork this work and create diversities of different Guice cultures :)